Les Misérables (1934 film)

-Les Misérables is a 1934 film adaptation of Victor Hugo's 1862 novel of the same name.
-It was written and directed by Raymond Bernard and stars Harry Baur as Jean Valjean and Charles Vanel as Javert.
-The film lasts four and a half hours and is considered by critics to be the greatest adaptation of the novel, due to its more in-depth development of the themes and characters, in comparison with most shorter adaptations.
+Les Misérables is a 1934 French film adaptation of Victor Hugo's 1862 novel of the same name.
+Scripted and directed by Raymond Bernard, it stars Harry Baur as Jean Valjean, Charles Vanel as Javert, and Josseline Gaël as Cosette.
+Initially released as three films that premiered over three consecutive weeks, Une tempête sous un crâne (Tempest in a Skull), Les Thénardier (The Thenardiers), and Liberté, liberté chérie (Freedom, dear Freedom), the full, unedited film clocks in at 281 minutes.

-Although produced by Pathé it was not shot at the company's Joinville Studios in Paris but on a specially constructed set in Biot, Alpes-Maritimes as well as the nearby Victorine Studios in Nice.
-The film's sets were designed by the art directors Lucien Carré and Jean Perrier.
-The music, which is substantial, was written by the eminent Swiss composer Arthur Honegger.
+It is considered by critics to be the greatest adaptation of the novel, due to its in-depth development of the themes and characters, in comparison with most shorter adaptations.
+Although produced by Pathé, filming took place on a specially constructed set in Biot, Alpes-Maritimes as well as the nearby Victorine Studios in Nice, as opposed to the company's Joinville Studios in Paris.
+Sets were designed by Lucien Carré and Jean Perrier, with music by eminent Swiss composer Arthur Honegger.

-It was released as three films that premiered over a period of three weeks.